-IF YOU AGREE: Reaching the agreement by yourselves for looking after your children means there is no need for official paperwork.
+IF YOU AGREE: Reaching the agreement by yourselves on how to divide money and property means there is no need for official paperwork.

-There is a way to make your own agreement on child arrangements legal and binding.
+There is a way to make your own agreement on dividing assets legal and binding.
 As a rule, you would need the services of a solicitor to help you draw up the paperwork.

 A solicitor would need to draft a ‘consent order’.
 You can then ask a court to approve your consent order to make the terms in the agreement ‘legally’ bound.

 Contents set out in a consent order should explain how you will divide up your assets.
 It is a legal document that confirms wishes set out in the agreement on your valuable belongings, such as:

 - Properties and personal possessions